Eswar0-tech/Quiz-Buster/README.md

 # 🚀 Quiz Buster: API-Driven Quiz & Quote Generator

-A dynamic, dual-feature web application developed as part of the ApexPlanet Web Development Internship.
+A dynamic, dual-feature web application developed as part of the  Web Development Internship.
 This project demonstrates asynchronous JavaScript programming by integrating multiple external APIs to fetch live data for a technical quiz and a random quote generator.

 ## 🌟 Live Demo
 *(If you are hosting this on GitHub Pages or Vercel, put the link here.
 Otherwise, you can remove this line)*